Engineering Intelligence

 Implementation

-Review the underlying plan definition, inspect the template when available, and see how the workflow is encoded for repeatable execution.
+Review the underlying plan definition, inspect the template when available, and see how the workflow is instructed for repeatable execution.

 Plan Code